 - Geotagged tweets may not represent the full population.
 Other research on Twitter shows that only a small percentage of users geotag their tweets, often because of privacy concerns.
 These willing users are sometimes travelers at major airports, parks, and public facilities.
 In other cases, they are non-personal accounts—such as marketers, bots, and spammers—that can deliberately weaken or reinforce the typecast of a neighborhood, as opposed to exposing novel encounters.

-- Using only geotagged tweets limit the volume of data.
+- Using only geotagged tweets limits the volume of data.
 I expected small neighborhoods would have fewer tweets than large neighborhoods.
-After cleaning/processing tweets, my most active Twitter neighborhoods averaged ~5,000 tweets per month, whereas, my least active neighborhoods averaged 300 tweets per month.
+After cleaning/processing tweets, my most active Twitter neighborhoods averaged ~5,000 tweets per month whereas my least active neighborhoods averaged 300 tweets per month.
 The small data size added to the risk of not accurately representing the neighborhood population.

 - Location may not match the topic or context of the tweet.
 While Twitter has the allure of immediacy, there is no guarantee that users will tweet at the moment of experience.
 To properly match a tweet to a neighborhood, context is needed to determine neighborhood relevancy; however, the short text limits the ability to derive context.

 As a student, I had the freedom to explore in the face of challenges and determine if tweets could be used for neighborhood vibe research.

 I used the Twitter Search API to collect geotagged English tweets within a 50-mile radius of Atlanta’s city center.
 Using neighborhood boundaries from mapping data and a tweet’s geotag, I associated each tweet to a neighborhood.